ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 \therefore \langle n \rangle =   \frac{n_0}{\alpha_n+1}
 $$

-This is concurrent with the derivation from the ITER Physics Design 1989. [^2]
+This is in agreement with the derivation from the ITER Physics Design 1989. [^2]

 Since all parabolic profiles are of the same form this proof holds for the density and temperature.

-A similar dervivation is found in normalised cordinates, $\rho$ if the line averaged integral is swept around the poloidal circumfrence then divided by the poloidal area.
+A similar derivation is found in normalised coordinates, $\rho$ if the line averaged integral is swept around the poloidal circumference then divided by the poloidal area.

 $$
 \langle n \rangle =  \frac{2\pi \int^1_0     \rho  \left(n_0(1-\rho^2)^{\alpha_n}\right) \ d\rho}{\pi\rho^2}